moldach/project-directory/README.md

 ------------------------------------------------------------------------

-To ensure replicability and traceability of scientific claims, it is essential that the scientific publication, the corresponding datasets, and the data analysis are made publicly available.
-All software should be openly shared and directly acessible to others.
+To ensure replicability and traceability of scientific claims, it is essential that the scientific publication, the corresponding data sets, and the data analysis are made publicly available.
+All software should be openly shared and directly accessible to others.
 Publications should highlight that the code is freely available in, for example, Github.
-This openness can increase the chances of getting the paper accepted for publicaiton.
-Journal editors and reviewers recieve the opportunity to reproduce findings during the manuscript review process, increasing confidence in the reported results.
+This openness can increase the chances of getting the paper accepted for publication.
+Journal editors and reviewers receive the opportunity to reproduce findings during the manuscript review process, increasing confidence in the reported results.
 Once the paper is published, your work can be reproduced by other member of the scientific community,